Mettawa Open Lands Association

-Welcome to Mettawa Open Lands Association (MOLA).
-Mettawa is a small rural village in Lake County, Illinois.
-MOLA is a community organization which strives to maintain the rural use of land, and encourage the protection of our area’s beautiful public and private open lands.
-Our efforts include education, community workdays and social events, and collaborations with the Village of Mettawa, local businesses, and other conservation organizations.
-As a non-profit group, we welcome everyone!
-Please join us or donate today.
+MOLA is a community organization which strives to maintain the rural use of land in and around Mettawa, a small village in Lake County, Illinois.
+We encourage the protection of our area’s beautiful public and private open lands.
+Our efforts include social and educational events, community workdays, and collaborations with the Village of Mettawa, local businesses, and other conservation organizations.

 Community volunteer workdays are a part of MOLA’s ongoing efforts to help protect the biological integrity and natural beauty of Mettawa’s open spaces.

 Thank you to the volunteers who join us to help spread native seeds and fight invasive plants, such as buckthorn and teasel (left).

 The prestigious Conservation and Landscaping Award from Chicago Wilderness and the U.S. Environmental Protection Agency was awarded to MOLA and our partners in 2010 for a groundbreaking research project on invasive buckthorn at Whippoorwill Farm.